metosin/ring-swagger/README.md

 ### Currently Non-supported Schema elements

-these should work, just need the mappings (feel free to contribute!):
+These schemas should work, just need the mappings (feel free to contribute!):

 - `s/Symbol`
 - `s/Inst`